Concettas/concettas/content/_index.md

     line2: Mount Airy, MD 21771
   heading: "About Us "
   hours:
-    fri: CLOSED
+    fri: 10 - 4
     mon: CLOSED
-    sat: CLOSED
+    sat: 8 - 4
-    sun: CLOSED
+    sun: 8 - 4
-    thu: CLOSED
+    thu: 10 - 4
     tue: CLOSED
-    wed: CLOSED
+    wed: 10 - 4
   phone: 301-829-7571
   text: >-

-    ***CLOSED DUE TO FIRE...
-WE WILL BE BACK!***
+    **Our Re-opening is coming SOON!**

     Welcome to ***Concetta's Main Street Bistro!***  Proudly serving Mt.
 Airy since **2008**, we are located in historic downtown in the old firehouse.
-We feature a complete all day breakfast menu.  , Concetta's is famous for our amazing one of kind sandwiches, subs, wraps, salads, and homemade soups.
-We always welcome customer creativity as we want your experience to be the best.
-We cater under the same philosophy--customized for your particular event, large or small.  **Welcome again to Concetta's!** Please check us out today!
+We feature a complete all day breakfast menu.
+Concetta's is famous for our amazing one of kind sandwiches, subs, wraps, salads, and homemade soups.
+Once open, we will be focusing on Carry out and Curb side service with no indoor dining at present.
+We look forward to Spring when we can set up our amazing patio area for your dining enjoyment.
 specials:
   heading: Daily and Seasonal Specials
   text: |-